 Recommended equipment for this recipe

-This might be obvious to some people but very important in baking.
+Parchment paper: This might be obvious to some people but very important in baking.
 Parchment paper!
 Lining your baking tin with it will greatly help when taking the brownies out of the tin.
-It makes it easy to remove as well as preventing them from sticking to the bottom and sides so your brownies have nice edges and corners when cut into squares.
+It makes it easy to remove as well as prevents them from sticking to the bottom and sides so your brownies have nice edges and corners when cut into squares.

 How to make these vegan matcha brownies

-Add in the sugar and soy milk to the mixture and stir until dissolved.
+Add the sugar and soy milk to the white chocolate mixture and stir until dissolved.
 Be extra careful when adding soy milk, because if the butter mixture is too hot the soy milk may bubble up and splash unexpectedly.
 Now, can you smell the lovely chocolaty aroma?
-It smells so nice, doesn’t it!
+It smells so nice, doesn’t it?
 This butter mixture is going to make the brownies extra rich, fudgy, moist and super delicious.

 Baking time!
 I baked these brownies for 30 mins.
 30 mins is a good length of time to bake for this recipe.
 The brownies are nice and fudgy with a nice thin layer of crust on top, just the way brownies should be!
 You can also bake up to an extra 5-10 mins if you prefer more of a cakey consistency.
 I recommend you not to bake it for less than 25 mins as it will become too moist and uncooked in the centre.